-What I usually use to apply my foundation is a flat brush, I use either this one from Avon or this one from The Body Shop.
+What I usually use to apply my foundation is a flat brush, I use either one from Avon or one from The Body Shop.
 I do love using them both but I really liked the sound of what a stippling brush does with your foundation.
 The idea behind the brush is that it can be used as a foundation brush or a finishing brush.
 When using it as a foundation brush I found that it creates a much more dewy look than applying my foundation with a flat brush.
 When I first used it, and I saw the final result, there was a genuine gasp.
 I was amazed at how changing up your style of brush can create a whole new look.

 The Dewy Finish